top of page

 all of the conditions listed above have mast cell involvement.
 Mast cells release chemical mediators that impact any cells in your body and can contribute to a vast variety of symptoms.
 While some of your symptoms may be visible, a lot of what the chemical mediators do and impact is invisible.

-We will have a full comprehensive list of conditions that have mast cell involvement in the Histamine Haven Online Community, coming Summer 2024.
+We have a full comprehensive list of conditions that have mast cell involvement in the Histamine Haven Online Community.

 Various pro-inflammatory cytokines, leukotrienes, prostaglandins, peptides, chemokines, histamine, as well as other chemicals (2) can all originate from mast cells, contributing to what is at the root of your invisible illness.